emincanozcan/foobar.live/README.md

 ## Key Features

-* Live streaming without any remote dependencies like Youtube or Twitch.
+* Live-streaming without any remote dependencies like YouTube or Twitch.
 FooBar.Live includes a Nginx RTMP server for video streaming.
 * Provides live update by using socket connection.
 When new messages are sent to chat or viewer count is changed, viewers will know that instantly.
 Not depend on a third party service like Pusher, FooBar.Live contains a socket server and uses Redis pub/sub to communicate.
 * Supports tools that live streamers already use.
-Thanks to RTMP support, OBS and a lot of streaming tool is supported.
+Thanks to RTMP support, OBS and a lot of streaming tools are supported.
 It is enough to just change URL and streaming key.

 ## Installation

 FooBar.Tv is completely dockerized.
-Of course it is possible to run the project without Docker, but it is not recommended because of the effort that it will take.
+It is possible to run the project without Docker, but it is not recommended because of the effort that it will take.

 ### Install With Docker